Tutorial

 if __name__ == "__main__":

-We can then execute all operations defined within the project with:
+We can now execute all operations defined within the project with:

 ~/ideal_gas_project $ python project.py run